mateidragony/AoC/2015/README.md

 4\.
 [The Ideal Stocking Stuffer](https://adventofcode.com/2015/day/4) (This was a bit boring.
 I got lucky racket has an md5 module!)\
 15\.
 [Science for Hungry People](https://adventofcode.com/2015/day/15) (I was really hoping there was a cool calc way of doing this instead of just brute force...)

+## Final Notes

+Doing this year after having done 2023 and 2024 really shows me how far AoC has gotten.
+Some of these questions were a tad scuffed and some were just a bit boring.
+A lot of the second problems didn't really expand on the first problem and were often just as easy as the first problem.
+You can also tell that they were really trying to go off with a bang with this first AoC since they included so many common computing problems (traveling salesman, conway's, collatz, etc.).
+Not really the biggest fan of fixed inputs or NP problems, but it's not that big of a deal.
+I had a fun time doing this, and I don't see why I shouldn't just keeping going through and play the next years I haven't done yet.
+See you in 2016!
+(Says me in 2025...)